smallbets/userbase/src/userbase-sql.js/README.md

 #### Set the App ID

-In your admin account, you will find a Trial app.
+In your admin account, you will find a Starter app.
 Get its App ID, and then in your browser code, initialize userbase-sql.js with it.

 ```
 await userbaseSqlJs.init({ appId: 'YOUR_APP_ID' })